 Mustard: a condiment for hot dogs, yes, but a haircare ingredient?
 To be fair, we're talking about mustard oil, rather than the yellow stuff in the squirt bottle (so please keep reading before reaching for the French's).
-It turns out, mustard oil does in fact have some benefits for both the hair and scalp.
-Extracted via a pressing of the mustard seed, it's long been used in Ayurvedic medicine to treat a variety of issues (hair and scalp problems among them).
 Conduct a quick Internet search and you'll see plenty of info touting it as a solution for everything from dandruff to hair loss, not to mention countless YouTube videos of women dousing their heads in it.
 So, how exactly can this little seed be so good for your hair?
-Ahead, certified trichologist and founder of the Gaunitz Trichology Method, William Gaunitz, Gretchen Friese, a certified trichologist with BosleyMD, and Dr. Jennifer Chwalek, board-certified dermatologist at Union Square Laser Dermatology in New York City, and trichologist Sophia Emmanuel unpack the mysteries around mustard oil.
+We tapped some experts to unpack the mysteries around mustard oil.